Graviton-photon oscillation in alternative theories of gravity: Introduction

-Following this spirit, in this letter we focus our attention on the phenomenon of graviton-photon mixing, which is also known as graviton-photon oscillation, and investigate how it is modified by a diagravitational refractive index.
-Up to the best of our knowledge, this is the first attempt to address this phenomenon in the framework of ATGs.
+Following this spirit, in this paper we focus our attention on the phenomenon of graviton-photon mixing, which is also known as graviton-photon oscillation, and investigate how it is modified by a diagravitational refractive index and an effective gravitational coupling constant.
+In our treatment, we shall firstly take a particular family of ATGs for concreteness, which is Horndeski's theory~\cite{Horndeski:1974wa}; however, we will generalize our results for more general ATGs.
+As we shall show, the graviton-photon mixing probability depends on the effective gravitational coupling of the tensors modes and the effective (electromagnetic and gravitational) refractive indexes.
+Up to the best of our knowledge, this is the first attempt to address graviton-photon oscillation in the framework of ATGs.
 Nevertheless, we would like to mention some interesting works in related topics.
-GWs-gauge field oscillations have been recently investigated~\cite{Caldwell:2016sut,Caldwell:2017sto} and its potential observational consequences analysed~\cite{Caldwell:2018feo}.
+GWs-gauge field oscillations have been recently investigated~\cite{Caldwell:2016sut,Caldwell:2017sto} and its potential observational consequences anbalysed~\cite{Caldwell:2018feo}.
 In addition, there has been developments in understanding how the background can affect the propagation of GWs in GR~\cite{Flauger:2017ged} and also in $f(R)$-gravity~\cite{Bamba:2018cup}.
+On the other hand, the phenomenon of photon production in a GW background seeded by vacuum fluctuations instead of a background classical electromagnetic field has been scrutinized in references~\cite{Jones:2015uda,Jones:2017dzt} and references therein.
+Such phenomenon should also be predicted in ATGs that can describe the same background in the linearized limit as GR.

+This paper can be outlined as follows: In section~\ref{sec:mixing} we review the phenomenon of graviton-photon mixing in a general relativistic background.
+In section~\ref{sec:MG} we investigate this mixing in the framework of ATGs, although we give special emphasis to Horndeski theory our results go much beyond that case.
+In section~\ref{sec:P} we show how the probability of conversion of GWs into EMWs is modified for ATGs.
+Finally, in section~\ref{sec:d}, we discuss our results.